Overview

 La Oriente

 The Oriente region covers half of Ecuador, extending from the eastern borders of the Andes to and including the Amazon jungle, to the borders of Peru and Colombia.
-Although there are jungle tours to explore the rainforest, it does remain rather impenetrable in most areas.
+Although there are jungle tours to explore the rainforest, it remains rather impenetrable in most areas.
 The climate in this part of Ecuador is tropical.

 Geography of the Galápagos

-Isabella is the largest island, with its highest point of 5,600 feet being the Wolf Volcano, right on the equator.
+Isabela is the largest island, with its highest point of 5,600 feet being the Wolf Volcano, right on the equator.

 Population

-The population of 30,000, a mix od Ecuadorians, Spanish descendants, Americans and more, lives on four islands, Santa Cruz's Puerto Ayora being the largest town.
+The Galápagos is one of the few locations in the world without a native population.
+The population of 30,000, a mix of Ecuadorians, Spanish descendants, Americans, and others, lives on four islands, with Santa Cruz's Puerto Ayora being the largest town.

 Galápagos Ocean Currents

-The biodiversity of the Galápagos is due to three ocean currents converging: The South-Equatorial surface water current, the Peruvian/Humboldt current, and the Cromwell Equatorial Sub current.
+The biodiversity of the Galápagos is due to three ocean currents converging: the South Equatorial surface water current, the Peruvian/Humboldt current, and the Cromwell Equatorial Subcurrent.

 Galápagos Marine Reserve